Impro-Visor/Impro-Visor/README.txt

 Now entering a note by point-and-click or MIDI will extend the note all the way to the next note or to the end of the chorus, whichever comes first.
-This may be distracting at first, but is necessary to make note entry more rationale.
+This may be distracting at first, but is necessary to make note entry more rational.
 To truncate a note, click in another note, or select the ending slot and press r (for rest).